18 SOAP Note Examples and Templates 2025

 S (Subjective): Client reports ongoing conflict with a neighbor regarding noise complaints, causing distress.
 States, "I'm feeling angry and frustrated.
 I can't relax in my own home."
 Reports difficulty sleeping due to anxiety about the situation.

-O (Objective): Client appeared agitated during the session, speaking rapidly and gesticulating frequently.
+O (Objective data): Client appeared agitated during the session, speaking rapidly and gesticulating frequently.
 Affect was congruent with reported mood.
 No signs of substance abuse or self-harm were observed.

 A (Assessment): Client is experiencing significant stress due to environmental factors (neighbor conflict).
 This is impacting her sleep and overall well-being.
 Client demonstrates good insight into the problem but struggles with effective communication and conflict resolution skills.